We are open and COVID-19 SECURE. Click here to find out more

-Our hip replacement service
+Our hip replacement referral service in Northampton

 The conditions most likely to lead to hip replacement surgery in dogs and cats are hip dysplasia and avascular necrosis or fractures of the femoral head and neck.
 With the advent of the Biomedtrix Nano and Micro hip systems we can now offer total hip replacement to patients from 2.5kg bodyweight upwards.
 Previously small patients were only offered conservative management or femoral head and neck excision.